viresh-ratnakar/exolve/README.md

     ...
 ```
 For non-numeric clue labels, the software does not know which cell the clue
-begins in, unless it is specified explicitly by the setter using a "#XN"
+begins in, unless it is specified explicitly by the setter using a "#xN"
 prefix as described above and shown in the fourth clue example above.

 ### Trailing period in clue labels